ibm-cloud-docs/activity-tracker/adoption.md

 * Web UI resource definitions such as parsing templates, exclusion rules, views, screens, and dashboards.

-Archive your LogDNA resource definitions and your log data.
+Archive your resource definitions and your log data.
 {: tip}

 ### Backup the resource configurations of your auditing instance